In this section

 Part three covers:

-• the development of a PSMP
+• the development of a Product Safety Management Plan (PSMP)

 • reviewing the clauses of PAS 7050

-• the development of a PSIP
+• the development of a Product Safety Incident Plan (PSIP)

 Further information

-More information can be found in 'Providing safe products for the UK (PAS 7050)'.
+More information can be found in 'Providing safe products (PAS 7050, PAS 7100 and PRISM)'.

 It is also recommended that you browse through Business Companion's 'Product safety' section, to see whether there are other areas of product-safety law that may affect your business.